-CM3: The Moral Life: Identify moral norms as a natural expression of one's faith, the expressions of moral norms (promotion of peace and global solidarity) and explore models of advocacy of various faith groups in one's own community.
+CM3.
+The Moral Life: Identify moral norms as a natural expression of one's faith, the expressions of moral norms (promotion of peace and global solidarity), and explore models of advocacy of various faith groups in one's own community

-Prayer and Sacramental Life
+Prayer and Sacramental Life:

 - PS1.
 Prayer: Outline the role of ritual and symbol in personal and communal prayer for the Abrahamic religious traditions, First Nations, Métis and Inuit Spiritualities and the locally appropriate religious tradition. - PS2.
-Sacrament: Examine the sacrament of the Eucharist as a call to unity (promoting ecumenical dialogue). - PS3: Living out Prayer and Sacrament: Explain the connection between prayer and spirituality.
+Sacrament: Examine the sacrament of the Eucharist as a call to unity (promoting ecumenical dialogue). - PS3.
+Living out Prayer and Sacrament: Explain the dialogue between prayer and spirituality.

-Family Life
+Family Life:

 - FL1.
-Living in Relationship: Examine the role of social and religious norms, identify the challenges presented by the encounter of cultures, and explore how various religions promote the dignity of the person within intimate human relationships and within society. - FL2: Growing in Commitment: Identify and explain the purpose of the key rites of passage and the relationship between the stages in the life of a believer and their commitments. - FL3.
-Created Sexual: Discuss social norms and religious mores around sexuality and gender roles.
+Living in Relationship: examine the role of social and religious norms, identify the challenges presented by the encounter of cultures, and explore how various religions promote the dignity of the person within intimate human relationships and within society. - FL2: Growing in Commitment: distinguish rites of passage and the relationship between the stages in the life of a believer and their commitments. - FL3.
+Created Sexual: explore social norms and religious mores around sexuality and gender roles.

-Research and Inquiry Skills
+Research and Inquiry:

 - RI.
-Exploring: Explore a topic related to a religious tradition and the topic as it correlates to the Catholic faith, and formulate questions to guide their research. - R2.
-Investigating: Create research plans, and locate and select information relevant to their chosen topics, using appropriate research and inquiry methods. - R3.
+Exploring: Explore topics related to scripture and living the Catholic faith in the contemporary world, and formulate questions to guide their research. - R2.
+Investigating: Create research plans, and locate and select bible passages and other information relevant to their chosen topics, using appropriate research and inquiry methods. - R3.
 Processing Information: Assess, record, analyse, and synthesize information gathered through research and inquiry. - R4.
 Communicating and Reflecting: Communicate the results of their research and inquiry clearly and effectively, and reflect on and evaluate their research, inquiry, and communication skills.